pytorch-fdn/foundation-hosted/README.md

 ### Discussions and decision

 During the course of the session, the TAC will actively discuss the project based on the information provided in the issue as well as other observations the TAC has about the project.
 Those observations vary greatly and may be subject to each TAC member's area of domain expertise, personal experience, community feedback, or other factors.
-During the course of active discussion, the TAC may identify areas the project needs to work on, complete, or allow to happen that could inhibit its acceptance into the CNCF.
+During the course of active discussion, the TAC may identify areas the project needs to work on, complete, or allow to happen that could inhibit its acceptance into the PyTorch.
 These areas will be captured succinctly and affixed the corresponding label ([see Label statuses defined](#label-statuses-defined) for more information).
 The issue will also receive a comment that details the additional areas that correspond with the label.
 The TAC comment may be formatted as a checklist or may be presented as text.

 #### Examples